CollectionBuilder/ala-demo/README.md

 Check out the [CollectionBuilder-GH tutorial](https://collectionbuilder.github.io/collectionbuilder-gh/documentation/) for how to get started, or visit the [CollectionBuilder home](https://collectionbuilder.github.io/) for more information.

-If you are interested in using CollectionBuilder, or are already using it, please drop us a line (**libstatic.uidaho@gmail.com**) since we would love to learn more about it's use in the wild.
+If you are interested in using CollectionBuilder, or are already using it, please drop us a line (**libstatic.uidaho@gmail.com**) since we would love to learn more about its use in the wild.
 There are also currently opportunities to [collaborate on CollectionBuilder](https://collectionbuilder.github.io/about.html#the-grant).

 ## License